apache/logging-log4j2/src/site/markdown/manual/cloud.md

 1. If overall performance is a consideration or you require multiline events such as stack traces be processed properly then log via TCP to a companion container that acts as a log forwarder.
 Use the Log4j Docker Lookup to add the container information to each log event.
-1. Whenvever guaranteed delivery is required use Flume Avro with a batch size of 1 or another Appender such as the Kafka Appender with syncSend set to true that only return control after the downstream agent acknowledges receipt of the event.
+1. Whenever guaranteed delivery is required use Flume Avro with a batch size of 1 or another Appender such as the Kafka Appender with syncSend set to true that only return control after the downstream agent acknowledges receipt of the event.
 Beware that using an Appender that writes each event individually should be kept to a minimum since it is much slower than sending buffered events.